DataSnowman/analytics-accelerator/README.md

 ## Azure Analytics Services

-This accellerator should allow you more time to focus on hands on keyboard and learn about these Azure Analytics Services:
+This accelerator should allow you more time to focus on hands on keyboard and learn about these Azure Analytics Services:

 * [Azure Synapse Analytics](https://github.com/DataSnowman/analytics-accelerator#deploy-an-azure-synapse-analytics-workspace)